Karen says, "Give me just 10 weeks and you will be ready to get on with your life."

 “Before taking the WYRE workshop and working with Karen, I was depressed, scared, insecure, unsure and unhappy.
 Now, my life is happy and moving on – I no longer dread the future.”

-Here's what we do together in just 10 short weeks:
+Here's what we accomplish in our divorce support group in just 10 short weeks:

 Week 1.
 Orientation/Overview - We'll go over what you can expect during your divorce recovery.